Glasgow BMX Centre: Events

 The first major event hosted at the centre was the 2018 European BMX Championships, which formed part of the 2018 European Championships across the cities of Glasgow and Berlin.

-In May 2022, it hosted the opening round of the UCI BMX Supercross World Cup.
+In May 2022, it hosted the opening round of the UCI BMX Racing World Cup.

 It is due to host the 2023 UCI BMX World Championships as part of the inaugural UCI Cycling World Championships held in Glasgow.